 Key Learning Area Technological and Applied Studies (TAS) Course Fee \$30 Course Name Programming & Robotics RoSA Subject Yes Prerequisite No Course Description Learn to code beyond making an LED blink on an Arduino.
 This course will introduce and develop student knowledge and skills in the design and development of software.
-Student will learn about the software design process and associated tools to effectively solve problems with software solutions.
-Through the Python Programming language, student will develop an understanding of control structures and data structures to develop algorithms with a specific purpose.
+Students will learn about the software design process and associated tools to effectively solve problems with software solutions.
+Through the Python Programming language, students will develop an understanding of control structures and data structures to develop algorithms with a specific purpose.
 Once students have established these programming skills, they will then apply them in a robotics context, where they will program a StarLAB Rover Robot to complete a series of challenges.
-Giving students a firsthand experience in the use of robotics and automated systems, students will learn about the function of robots including the use of sensors and actuators.
-This course not only introduces student to concepts around writing code and robotics, it also develops students' problem-solving skills and logical thinking through Instructional and Project Based Learning.
-NESA Link hhttps://educationstandards.nsw.edu.au/wps/portal/nesa/k-10/learning- areas/technologies/information-software-technology
+Giving students a firsthand experience in the use of robotics and automated systems, students will learn about the function of robots including the us of sensors and actuators.
+This course not only introduces students to concepts around writing code and robotics, it also develops problem-solving skills and logical thinking through Instructional and Project Based Learning. d development of ocess and associated tools ough the Python on of control structures ourpose.
+Once students apply them in a robotics ocomplete a series of se of robotics and of robots including the use tudents to concepts NESA Link hhttps://educationstandarcareas/technologies/informa ds.nsw.edu.au/wps/portal/nesa ation-software-technology /k-10/learning-